Property Line Disputes: What They Are And How To Resolve Them

 Attorneys can take legal steps to end this dispute.
 These can be sending a cease and desist letter to the neighbor or filing a lawsuit.
 There will be a legal record of you disputing your neighbor’s actions, prohibiting the ability for them to gain rights to the property.
 An attorney can also advise you on steps to take to prove your right to the land.

 Don’t expect taking your neighbor to court to help your relationship with them.
-It will make your relationship more contentious.
+It could potentially make your relationship more contentious.
 Unfortunately, if you’re dealing with an unruly neighbor, legal action may be the only way to solve the boundary dispute.

 The Bottom Line

-With tools like title searches and land surveys, you end a boundary dispute and prove whose land is whose.
+With tools like title searches and land surveys, you can end a boundary dispute and prove whose land is whose.
 When these tools can’t solve the situation, a lawyer needs to be brought in, with the possible outcome of taking your neighbor to court.
-They won’t be happy, but action must be taken if you want to protect your property.
+They may not be happy, but action must be taken if you want to protect your property.

 Want to learn more about mortgage basics, home buying and loan types?
 Visit the Rocket Mortgage® Learning Center.

 12 Ways To Meet And Welcome A New Neighbor At A Distance

 Different ideas and tips on how welcome new neighbors – including welcome to the neighborhood cards, letters, gift ideas and free welcoming printables.

 Easement Appurtenant: What It Means And How It Works